NEMChina/nem_explorer_nodejs/README.md

 3) install MongoDB and start it (it's better to set an account and password).

-4) install the GIT (bower will use GIT)

 #### Let's build the project: ####

 1) install bebel (for the ES6)

 <pre>npm install babel-cli -g</pre>

-2) install bower

-<pre>npm install bower -g</pre>

-3) locate at the project folder and install the needed dependencies
+2) locate at the project folder and install the needed dependencies

 <pre>npm install</pre>

-4) install AngularJS and Bootstrap

-<pre>bower install</pre>

-5) you can make some modifications in the config file (app/config/config.js)
+3) you can make some modifications in the config file (app/config/config.js)

 port: 8081, //app port